cdxcore.subdir#

 static expand_std_root(name)[source]#

-Expands name by a standardized root directory if provided:
+Expands name by a standardized root directory.

 The first character of name can be either of: